10 Best Herbal Syrups For Chronic Bronchitis

 rosmarinus officinalis syrup

-Rosmarinus officinalis, commonly known as rosemary, has been traditionally used in herbal syrups to support respiratory health, particularly in managing symptoms of chronic bronchitis.
+Rosmarinus officinalis, commonly known as rosemary, has been traditionally used in herbal syrups to support respiratory health, particularly in the management of chronic bronchitis.

-However, it is important to consult with a healthcare provider before using these syrups, especially for those with existing medical conditions or who are taking other medications.
+As with any herbal remedy, it is advisable to consult a healthcare provider before use, especially for individuals with preexisting medical conditions or those taking other medications.

 vitex agnus-castus syrup

-Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine for its potential respiratory benefits.
+Pinus sylvestris, commonly known as Scots pine, has been traditionally used in herbal medicine for its potential respiratory benefits, particularly in the treatment of chronic bronchitis.